yracine/keenhome.device-type/README.md

 a) Go to the Home tab, click on Things, and the right device

 b) Hit the configure tile to set the new 'refresh rate' settings.

+You need to press the configure tile for each device that you have.